starton-io/docs/docs/Developer/API.md

 This information is set in the path of your request.
 You can use:

--   limit: the number of results returned by page.
+-   **limit**: the number of results returned by page.
 By default, this number is set to 100.
--   page: the page returned.
+-   https://app.starton.com/projects/prj_0aabc65114714d15ac1d5fdae59ef4f5/developer: the page returned.
 By default, the page returned is the first.

 For example if you want to get the list of templates Starton will return, you will use the path:

-`v3/smart-contract-template?limit=5&page=2`
+`/smart-contract-template?limit=5&page=2`

 In this example, the call will return results 6 to 10.